MR

 However, registering through Mail or Fax may take up to three weeks or more if you didn’t provide all the supporting documents.

-Affordable Childcare Benefit is fundamental to offsetting the cost of raising your child in British Columbia.
+BC Affordable Childcare Benefit is fundamental to offsetting the cost of childcare services in British Columbia.

-Whether you’re in a low or mid-income bracket, this benefit will help you reduce cost and maximize your savings or investment.
+Whether you’re in a low or moderate-income bracket, this benefit will help you reduce costs and maximize your savings or investment.

-Fortunately, the application process is stress-free, as you can complete it online within a few minutes.
+Fortunately, the application process is stress-free; you can complete it online within a few minutes.

 However, if you’re looking for another means of reducing the cost of your child’s upbringing, I recommend opening a Registered Education Savings Plan (RESP).